JieyuWu/ToyotaMod/Hyundai-Kia-Genesis.md

 Before purchasing a harness for an unsupported vehicle, make sure you are purchasing the correct type.
 ### It's important to look where the notches are on your plug side, and ensure they match correctly.

 You can find this connector plugged into your Lane-Keep camera which is located near your rear-view mirror.
-You may need to pull back some trim to expose the camera.
+You will need to pull back some trim to expose the camera.
 Once you do, unplug the connector and compare it to the types below.
-If it doesn't match, we don't yet sell the correct harness for your vehicle.

 ![Wire Key](https://user-images.githubusercontent.com/37757984/85790184-a6797d80-b6e4-11ea-8a86-01b6511cd190.png)